H.F. Lenfest, former media mogul, philanthropist, dies

 Within four years, the Lenfests had given away $325 million and dropped off Forbes magazine's list of the 400 richest Americans.
 Nearly half that money - $150 million - went to a foundation named for them that must spend its last penny within 20 years of the last spouse's death.

-At age 84, Lenfest unexpectedly became the sole owner of The Philadelphia Inquirer, Philadelphia Daily News and the website Philly.com in June 2014 after business partner Lewis Katz died in a plane crash days after they paid $88 million to buy the company from rival co-owner George Norcross.
+At age 84, Lenfest unexpectedly became the sole owner of The Philadelphia Inquirer, Philadelphia Daily News and the website Philly.com.
+His business partner, Lewis Katz, had died in a plane crash in June 2014 just days after they paid $88 million to buy the company from rival co-owner George Norcross.

 Though the Lenfests lived a luxurious life with yachts, expensive cars and multiple homes, friends described them as down-to-earth.
 They spent much of their time at their house in Huntingdon Valley, which they bought for $35,000 in 1966.
 With no help, the Lenfests cooked for guests.